We were hoping to archive this article - but we're seeing some organizations starting to switch their fall galas into online only auctions. . .

 Use the Extended Bidding feature, so that any item with active bidding near closing time automatically remains open to capture last-minute bids.

 Now its time to launch an online invitation to give.
-You can either include an online paddle raise in your catalog or direct your supporters to your Give Page to serve as your virtual Paddle Raise.
-For the Give page option: Edit your invitation to give to thank everyone for their support thus far.
+You can either include an online paddle raise in your catalog or direct your supporters to a Fundraising Campaign page to serve as your virtual Paddle Raise.
+For the Campaign option: Edit your invitation to give to thank everyone for their support thus far.
 Let them know how much they've raised already, and how much your organization still needs to meet its goals.
 Remind them of all the great things their donations support.